Target Corporation (TGT) CEO Brian Cornell on Q1 2020 Results - Earnings Call Transcript

 Brian Cornell

 Thanks, John, and good morning, everyone.
-We appreciate that you’ve joined us on this morning’s call, and we hope that you, your family and friends are safe and healthy.
+We appreciate that you’ve joined us on this morning’s call, and we hope that you, your family, and friends are safe and healthy.
 It goes without saying, but this quarter was unlike anything we’ve seen in our company’s long history.
 And while we didn’t establish another all-time record for this quarter’s EPS, I have never been more proud of our performance.

 Over the last few years, we built a strategy and operating model that’s designed to generate strong performance in a wide variety of environments, and the first quarter demonstrated the strength of that model.
 Unprecedented volatility within the quarter presented the most extreme test of our business and operations that I could have imagined.
 And in that environment, we drove industry-leading growth with a total comp sales increase of 10.8% and digital comp growth of more than 140%.

 As I reflect on all that’s transpired since the quarter began in February, there were two key factors in our success: our strategy of positioning stores as fulfillment hubs and our unbelievable team.
 When guests began flocking to our stores to stock up, our team was ready.
-And when digital demand exploded, as guests began to shelter in place, our teams have the tools, processes, and capability to flex to meet that shift in demand, but it goes well beyond processes and tools, because our team’s efforts on behalf of our guests and communities have been monumental.
+And when digital demand exploded, as guests began to shelter in place, our teams had the tools, processes, and capability to flex to meet that shift in demand, but it goes well beyond processes and tools because our team’s efforts on behalf of our guests and communities have been monumental.

 The pride our team has shown and their willingness and ability to deliver essential products and services to our guests is humbling and inspiring.
-Our guests are putting their trust in Target, the team is delivering and they deserve our enduring gratitude.
+Our guests are putting their trust in Target, the team is delivering, and they deserve our enduring gratitude.

 At our Financial Community Meeting at the beginning of March, we highlighted multiple dimensions of flexibility built into our operating model.
 We offer a balanced merchandising assortment that is unique in retail, allowing Target to serve our guests’ rapidly evolving demands for wants and needs.